AdvancedCSS2023/assignment-3--scrollytelling-group1/README.md

 Which technology is used

 To promote sustainability goal 14, the project employs a variety of technologies to create an animated and scrollable website.
-These technologies include advanced CSS features, CSS architecture, Sass, BEM, SVG, keyframe animations, transitions, transformations,implementation of accessibility, prefers-reduced-motion, prefers-color-scheme, orientation and Scrollytelling using Intersection Observer and Javascript.
+These technologies include advanced CSS features, CSS architecture, Sass, BEM, SVG, keyframe animations, transitions, transformations,implementation of accessibility, prefers-reduced-motion, prefers-color-scheme, orientation and Scrollytelling using Intersection Observer and Javascript. we have used the color-scheme to change the sun to moon and a background gradient from lighter to darker shades creates a distinct transition that gives off a night-time vibe.
 By utilizing these technologies, the project is visually appealing, informative, and accessible to a diverse range of users.